 - It will be more enjoyable (and easier) to work with your students.

-4. Create Engaging and Useful content Course
+4. Create Engaging & Useful content Course

 You’ve come up with a great idea and worked out how to price it.
 You can now begin building your course.

-The ideal strategy to organise your course is to set down every step that students will need to do in order to achieve their goal outcome in chronological sequence.
+The ideal strategy to organize your course is to set down every step that students will need to do in order to achieve their goal outcome in chronological sequence.
 Each step in your course becomes a lesson.

 Keep in mind that the goal of your course is to help your students alter their lives, so design it accordingly.
 Each lesson should lead to the same end result.